jaikechen/AngularWithAsp.netCore/README.md

 ### with spa and State
 while using SPA router and ajax, the page dosn't reload, the page only retrieves the partial data it needs(usually json).
 So it possible to save state in broswer.
-- user-list page, the page cache all user entities
+- user-list page, the browser caches all user entities
 - user-edit page, it get user directly from cache, then it submit changes to backend, then it update the cache.

 ### ngRx
-if the cache is a normal gobal array in javascript, the user-edit pag need to inform user-list page. that will make managing state in browser complex.
+if the cache is a normal gobal array in javascript, the user-edit page needs to inform user-list page. that will make managing state in browser complex.
 With Angular ngRx, if a page change state, then all other page get informed by ngRX automatically.
 ## File struture

-- controlers
-- ----------[model]Controller.cs
 - clinetApp/src/
 - -------------_core/crud/
 - -----------------------model.action.ts